yashsrivastava1408/Groviaa/README.md

 License

 Introduction
-EcoMart is built with the goal of promoting eco-friendly products and practices.
+Grovia is built with the goal of promoting eco-friendly products and practices.
 It provides a user-friendly interface for users to explore, search, and purchase products that align with sustainability values.
-Whether you're a conscious consumer or a seller of sustainable products, EcoMart provides a platform to connect and contribute to a greener future.
+Whether you're a conscious consumer or a seller of sustainable products, Grovia provides a platform to connect and contribute to a greener future.
 Features

 Product Listings: Browse through a wide range of sustainable products.